ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## Values {#values}

-In Values format ClickHouse extracts column value from the row and then parses it using recursive parser similar to how literals are parsed.
+In Values format ClickHouse extracts column value from the row and then parses it using the recursive parser similar to how literals are parsed.

 **Examples:**